Why Public Relations is Now Social Media PR

 Get Press Coverage For their Clients

 Press and bloggers are always looking to social media to find content.
 Make their job easy.
 Make sure you stay active on social to give yourself a chance to show up in their feed.
-Make sure that your content, whatever it may be feels story worthy.
+Make sure that your content, whatever it may feel story worthy.
 Then make sure you engage your targets.
 This is reverse engineering.
 You may not already be on their radar, but if you engage them, they will at some point click over to your profile.
 If you are creating content that is of service to them, they will most likely follow you or bookmark you as a source.

 Manage Client’s Reputation